thedukegit/mygifts-frontend/FIREBASE_EMULATOR_GUIDE.md

 npx nx serve mg-frontend
 ```

-Your app will automatically connect to the local emulators when running in development mode.
+Your app will connect to the local emulators when `storageSolution` is set to `FirestoreEmulator` in the development environment.

 ## 🔧 Available Scripts